-Perineal tearing is common during labour: according to the American College of Obstetricians and Gynecologists (ACOG), 53-79% of vaginal deliveries will involve some type of laceration.
+Perineal tearing is common during labor: according to the American College of Obstetricians and Gynecologists (ACOG), 53-79% of vaginal deliveries will involve some type of laceration.
 Although the majority of these are not severe, it’s understandable to want to avoid tearing if possible, and to reduce the severity of tearing if it’s not possible to avoid it entirely.

 Perineal massage has been shown to help do just that.
-According to the ACOG, it "can decrease muscular resistance and reduce the likelihood of laceration" when practiced during either the end of pregnancy or during labour.
+According to the ACOG, it "can decrease muscular resistance and reduce the likelihood of laceration" when practiced during either the end of pregnancy or during labor.
 The American Pregnancy Association recommends that people spend five minutes per day on perineal massage during the last 3-4 weeks of pregnancy, though different doctors and midwives may have slightly different recommendations (for example, massaging for ten minutes twice a week instead of five minutes a day).

 What is perineal massage?

 To put it simply, perineal massage is massaging the perineum.
 You can do this yourself, or your partner can do it for you.
 The massage helps stretch and relax your perineal tissue prior to childbirth.

 What are the benefits of perineal massage?

 Studies show that perineal massage helps reduce the risk and severity of tearing during childbirth, particularly for people giving birth for the first time.
 It also helps reduce the risk of postpartum perineal pain.
 Some doctors also recommend perineal massage in the months after giving birth, to help alleviate discomfort.

 Studies differ on how much, exactly, perineal massage reduces the risk of tearing, but tend to agree that it does help some, particularly for people giving birth for the first time.
 The American Academy Of Family Physicians gives perineal massage a B-strength recommendation, meaning that evidence is inconsistent or limited-quality.